aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 4. On the next page, you can create tags to be applied to resources, then click **Next**.

 5. Review the settings.
 When requested, click the check box to acknowledge that IAM resources may be created and then click **Create**.
 You will return to the CloudFormation console.
 The process will take five to seven minutes to complete.
-While the stack is building, proceed to the next page to create your first AWS IoT device (a ;thing).
+While the stack is building, proceed to the next page to create your first AWS IoT device (a thing).

 ___Complete all the steps below unless they are marked "optional".
 Use arrow to expand sections marked with "(expand for details)".___